loda-lang/loda-programs/programs/oeis/list2.md

 * [A286810](http://oeis.org/A286810) ([L13 program](286/A286810.asm)): Number of non-attacking bishop positions on a cylindrical 2 X 2n chessboard.
 * [A286812](http://oeis.org/A286812) ([L10 program](286/A286812.asm)): a(n) = 105 - 2^n.
 * [A286814](http://oeis.org/A286814) ([L18 program](286/A286814.asm)): Number of matchings in the n-helm graph.
+* [A286863](http://oeis.org/A286863) ([L84 program](286/A286863.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 814", based on the 5-celled von Neumann neighborhood.
 * [A286905](http://oeis.org/A286905) ([L56 program](286/A286905.asm)): Positions of 1 in A286903; complement of A286904.
 * [A286909](http://oeis.org/A286909) ([L24 program](286/A286909.asm)): Positions of 1 in A286907; complement of A286908.
 * [A286923](http://oeis.org/A286923) ([L58 program](286/A286923.asm)): Positions of 0 in A286922; complement of A286924.